Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Introduction

-We develop a zero-inflated multivariate stochastic volatility model.
-We do so by generalizing the (UC)SV model by explicitly specifying the exact-zero generating process alongside the (UC)SV-driven nonzero generating process, as a joint Bayesian model based on the dynamic generalized linear model [DGLM] (\citealt{West1985a}; \citealt[Chap.~14]{West1997}).
+Our goal is to develop a zero-inflated multivariate SV model tailored for analyzing disaggregated zero-inflated price inflation data.
+We generalize the (UC)SV model by explicitly specifying the exact-zero-generating process jointly with the (UC)SV-driven non-zero generating process, as a dynamic generalized linear model (DGLM) (\citealt{West1985a}; \citealt[Chap.~14]{West1997}).
 In modeling the exact-zero-generating component, we incorporate the latent dynamic logistic model to allow for heterogeneous cross-sectional propensity, temporal persistence, and cross-correlation in zeros.

-The idea of specifying the zero-generating process by using the dynamic logistic model can be seen in cases with discrete zero-inflated observations (e.g.~\citealp{BerryWest2018DCMM, LavineCronWest2020factorDGLMs}), while our usage is for continuous response with stochastic volatility.
-A related study by \cite{YanchenkoDengLiCronWest2023} investigates zero-inflated household expenses combining a dynamic logistic model for zeros and Normal dynamic linear models.
+The idea of specifying the zero-generating process by using the dynamic logistic model can be seen in cases of discrete zero-inflated observations \citep[e.g.,][]{BerryWest2018DCMM, LavineCronWest2020factorDGLMs}, while our usage is for continuous response with SV.
+Relatedly, \cite{YanchenkoDengLiCronWest2023} investigate zero-inflated household expenses by combining a dynamic logistic model for zeros and DLMs.
 While similar, our methodology is for continuous response over the real line, designed to additionally account for non-stationarities in variance.

-In posterior computation, where the conditional posterior is intractable due to binomial likelihoods with a logistic link function, we utilize the P\'{o}lya-Gamma augmentation to restructure the intractable component as conditionally Gaussian and linear \citep{PolsonScottWindle2013}.
-The augmentation enables us to construct a fast and efficient custom Gibbs sampler, where we can sample the state variables jointly \citep{WindleCarvalhoScorrSun2013, glynn2019bayesian}.
-This contrasts the variational Bayesian approach to DGLMs \citep{West1985a} designed for online, real-time forecasting for fast yet approximate posterior computation, whereas our MCMC-based approach provides asymptotically exact inference for time-varying trends and volatilities which we have justified is crucial.
-Now, the presented model and sampler are devised for modeling and forecasting CPI inflation data, but the flexible nature of DGLMs suggests wide applicability of our approach to a variety of real-valued multivariate time-series involving nonstationary and zero-inflation.
+In posterior computation, where the conditional posterior is intractable due to binomial likelihoods with a logistic link function, we utilize the P\'{o}lya--Gamma augmentation to restructure the intractable component as conditionally Gaussian and linear \citep{PolsonScottWindle2013}.
+The augmentation enables us to construct a fast and efficient Gibbs sampler, where we can sample the state variables jointly \citep{WindleCarvalhoScottSun2013, glynn2019bayesian}.
+This contrasts the approximate Bayesian approach to DGLMs \citep{West1985a} suitable for online forecasting for fast but approximate posterior computation, whereas our MCMC-based approach provides asymptotically exact inference for time-varying trends and volatilities (for our rather low-frequency data), which is crucial.

+Now, the presented model and sampler are devised for modeling and forecasting CPI inflation data, but the flexible nature of DGLMs suggests wide applicability of our approach to a variety of real-valued multivariate time-series involving non-stationarity and zero-inflation.